ashwanth1109/ReactBasics/README.md

-# Things to know while getting into ES6 or ES2015
+# Useful things to know while working in React

 ## 1. Strict Mode - introduced in ES5